When is Fruit Winter Festival 2019 taking place?

 Should I bring a credit card with me?

-Yes, I think having a credit card as a backup is a good idea.
+Yes, I think having a credit card as a backup is a good idea, though we tend to use cash (Thai Baht) to pay for everything.
 Check with your bank in advance to learn more about foreign transaction fees.

 Is Thailand safe?